2012 United States House of Representatives elections in Alabama

 The 2012 United States House of Representatives elections in Alabama were held on Tuesday, November 6, 2012, to elect the seven U.S. representatives from the state, one from each of the state's seven congressional districts.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election.
 Primary elections were held on March 13, 2012; runoff elections were held on April 24.

 Redistricting

 A redistricting bill was passed by the Alabama House of Representatives and Senate on June 2, 2011, and signed into law by Governor Robert Bentley on June 8.
 To comply with the 1965 Voting Rights Act, the map received approval from the U.S. Department of Justice or a federal court before it could be enacted; the Department of Justice approved the map on November 21, 2011.

 Overview

 The table below shows the total number and percentage of votes, as well as the number of seats gained and lost by each political party in the election for the United States House of Representatives in Alabama.

 District 1

 The redrawn 1st district remains based in Mobile and continues to include the entirety of the state's coast.
-Republican Jo Bonner, who has represented the 1st district since 2003, sought re-election.
+Republican Jo Bonner, who had represented the 1st district since 2003, sought re-election.